 Other examples of partnership and engagement between FRPO, our members and Interval House include:

 - The Her Home Housing Project, a ground-breaking transitional housing and resettlement program.
 Interval House works with FRPO members to provide rent geared to income apartments for select residents re-entering the community.
 Clients are given a safe home in a safe neighbourhood at below-market rate for one year, supported with councelling and home visits as they transition to economic self-sufficiency.

-– completing a $1.6M renovation, giving programs more space;
+- The completion of a 1.6M renovation, giving programs more space;

-– piloting an Opening Doors subsidy program to allow program graduates to rent in the private market;
+- The piloting of Opening Doors subsidy program to allow program graduates to rent in the private market

-– increasing awareness of the issue of violence against women amongst the residential real estate industry; and
+- Increasing awareness of the issue of violence against women amongst the residential real estate industry.

 FRPO would like to thank donors, sponsors, participants and many volunteers who help to make this all possible.
 We are so proud to support the lifechanging work at Interval House.

 About Interval House

 A transformative long-term solution helping women and children move from violence to resilience.
 More than a short-term shelter to escape intimate partner violence.
 Interval House, Canada's first shelter for abused women and their children, is a centre offering holistic support and education to help women and children leave abuse behind and start new lives, free of violence.